applicaster/zapp-pipes-provider-brightcove/README.md

 # zapp-pipes-provider-brightcove

-A data source provider for the brightcove CMS API.
-More on brightcove can be found [here](https://www.brightcove.com/en/).
+A data source provider for the Brightcove CMS API.
+More on Brightcove can be found [here](https://www.brightcove.com/en/).

 ## Getting Started